Facebook API: Check If A User Is Fan Of A Facebook Page

 Using the REST API pages.isFan method

-While Facebook is in the process of deprecating the REST API, pages.isFan is still working and can be called from the new PHP-SDK:
+While Facebook is in the process of deprecating the REST API, pages.isFan

 $isFan = $facebook->api(array( "method" => "pages.isFan", "page_id" => $page_id, "uid" => $user_id )); if($isFan === TRUE) echo "I'm a fan!";